epicsdeb/cothread/docs/cothread.rst

     active tasks have been processed, or the timeout has expired.

-Communication between cothreads is provided by :class:`Event` and :class:`EventQueue` objects.
-An :class:`Event` can hold at most one value (or signal), while an :class:`EventQueue` can hold a list of unbounded length.
+Communication between cothreads is provided by :class:`Pulse`, :class:`Event`, and :class:`EventQueue` objects.
+A :class:`Pulse` holds no values, an :class:`Event` can hold at most one value (or signal), while an :class:`EventQueue` can hold a list of unbounded length.

 ..  class:: Event(auto_reset=True)